U.S. economy grew at annual rate of 2% in the third quarter, as delta variant pulled back progress

 Meanwhile transportation services, which includes air travel, Lyft and Amtrak, soared 9 percent in the quarter.
 When the coronavirus hit, consumers slashed about half of their spending on transportation services such as flights and ride-shares.
 But the sector is now on the way to recovery.
 Almost half of the respondents to a recent Conference Board survey said they planned to travel in the coming six months — the highest level since the pandemic began.

 In Chicago, Sophie Limo Black Car Services fought to stay in business in 2020 as phones rang off the hook with cancellations.
-Christian Chifor, one of the company’s account managers, said bookings have picked back up over the past few months, mostly with people booking rides for a social night out.
+Cristian Chifor, one of the company’s account managers, said bookings have picked back up over the past few months, mostly with people booking rides for a social night out.

 But there’s a long way to go: Corporate accounts haven’t come back.
 Chifor said the delta variant held back some business travel that might otherwise have returned.
 He is also pinched on the other end, as he barely has enough drivers to meet the modest demand, since so many workers left the industry or have yet to return to their old jobs.